VixidDev/VSM/README.md

 features should exist in both version unless some limitation arises that causes a feature to not be worth implementing in one of the versions.

+> The mod is considered early development and features will be added as and when I want to add something

 [^1]: Currently there are no Skyblock specific features, but since there possibly may be some Skyblock features in the future (as I only really play Hypixel Skyblock), and because of the mod name, I will still refer to it as a 'skyblock' mod.